 How Did Antique Handsaws Evolve?

-It was in the 1750s that makers added handles, toes, and webs to the saw.
-And for more high-precision cuts, they used long, 600 mm teeth with a joint frame.
+In the 1750s, makers added handles, toes, and webs to the saw.
+For more high-precision cuts, they used long, 600 mm teeth with a joint frame.
 So, if you see such a compact, long-blade saw, you can price it for $1000 – 1200.

 Then, it was the era of globalization.
 And makers focused on faster production and universal designs.
 But, this stripped the saws of their carved handles and motifs, making them cheaper.